balena-os/balena-supervisor/README.md

 npm run test:fast -- --grep (GET|POST|PUT|DELETE)
 ```

-The --grep option when specified will trigger mocha to only run tests matching the given pattern which is internally compiled to a RegExp.
+The --grep option, when specified, will trigger mocha to only run tests matching the given pattern which is internally compiled to a RegExp.

 ## License